mallgroup/mpapi-client-php/docs/CATEGORIES.md

 ```

 #### All partner categories
-Get all partner available categories.
+Get all categories available  for the partner.
 ```
 ...
 $response = $categories->get()->categories();